-Some of the things you can do to help a Cocker Spaniel live a longer life is staying current on veterinary visits, stay away from chemicals as much as you can, consider titer blood testing instead of regular vaccines at a certain age, feed a good quality diet, and give them plenty of mental and physical exercise without overdoing it.
+Some of the things you can do to help increase a Cocker Spaniel lifespan are staying current on veterinary visits, stay away from chemicals as much as you can, having routine blood panels performed, consider titer blood testing instead of regular vaccines at a certain age, feed a good quality diet, and give them enough exercise (mentally and physically) without overdoing it.
 More about that shortly.

 As your Cocker Spaniel ages, watch for signs of dementia.
 Dogs are living longer, and early intervention can be super helpful.

 Does A Cocker’s Color Affect Their Life Span?